QiaoNPC/qiaonpc.github.io/content/post/Petronas-Interuniversity-CTF-2023/Grand-Finale/Intruding the Hidden Society/index.md

 ---
 title: Intruding the Hidden Society
-description: The objective of the "Intruding the Hidden Society" challenge is to extract hidden information from the provided pcap file and uncover the flag.
+description: The objective of the Intruding the Hidden Society challenge is to extract hidden information from the provided pcap file and uncover the flag.
 date: 2023-10-10 00:00:00+0000
 categories:
    - Petronas Interuniversity CTF 2023